 When used on its own in a Web Original, it can be known as a screamer or a prank.
 You know, the videos that encourage you to turn up the stereo and/or examine the picture closely.
 Related to Shock Site, where the startlement and horror arise from unexpectedly viewing a disturbing image.
 Contrast Sudden Soundtrack Stop, where the sudden lack of noise can be used for horror.

 No Examples, Please!
-We're just defining the term.
+Since it's highly common not just in video games, but even outside the horror genre as a Surprisingly Creepy Moment, we're just letting the examples be off-page instead.
 Especially No Video Examples, Please!
 If we did include examples, chances are we'd be sued for accidentally scaring some of our more delicate readers into the next life.